The General Binding Rules Regulations for small sewage discharges from Septic Tanks and Sewage Treatment Plants

 - Your septic tank is on the British Water’s list of approved equipment for BS EN 12566-1

-If your septic tank was installed before 1983, then this was before any British Standards were in place.
+If your septic tank was installed between 1983 and 2014, then it must comply with the 'BS6297 1983 Design and Installation of small scale sewage systems' If before 1983, then this was before any British Standards were in place.
 Your tank does not have to meet the above standards.

-Your septic tank must be the correct size and be installed correctly
+Your septic tank or sewage treatment plant must be the correct size and be installed correctly

-Your septic tank must be large enough for the purpose.
+Your septic tank or sewage treatment plant must be large enough for the purpose.
 If you install a new septic tank or drainage field you must insist that the installer makes sure that it is the right size.
-See British Water’s Flows and Loads 4 guidance.
+Please contact us to confirm this.For the Drainage Field, all the necessary 3 stage soakaway drainage field tests must be done to enable the drainage field to be sized and assessed and the results sent to Building Control.
+Soakaway Crates are not allowed for sewage effluent of any kind.

-Your septic tank must be installed in accordance with the manufacturer’s Instalation Specifications and the drainage field must be designed in accordance with BS6297:2007
+Your septic tank must be installed in accordance with the manufacturer’s Installation Specifications and the drainage field must be designed in accordance with BS6297:2007

-Your septic tank must be regularly emptied and maintained
+Your septic tank or sewage treatment plant must be regularly emptied and maintained

 You must remove the settled sludge in the septic tank before it exceeds the maximum capacity and interferes with the tank's ability to settle solids.
 This will mean that you should have your septic tank emptied once a year or in line with the manufacturer’s instructions if it is a very large tank.